-The Company has chosen to organize its entity by product categories as above rather than geographically, as it does not consider it representative because "research and development" that is an important factor for the Company is not geographically related, and also results per geographic area are likely to be affected from short-term reasons and thus not provide reliable information.
-For example, a new customer in a particular geography is billed with licenses that do not repeat next year, although the same customer is retained the following year and priced with maintenance contracts, which are lower in value than licenses.
+The Company has chosen to organize its being by product categories as above, and not by geographical areas, as it does not consider it representative because the "research & development" that is an important factor for the Company is not related to geographical areas and, also, the results by geographic region are likely to be influenced by cyclical reasons and therefore not give reliable information.
+For example, a new customer in a certain geography is invoiced with licenses that are not repeated the following year, even though the same customer is retained the following year and is invoiced with maintenance contracts, which are of lower value than the licenses.

-However, it is disclosed that in 2019, 64,5% of the Group's income came from non-Domestic customers.
+Nevertheless, it is disclosed for completeness that in 2020, 65% of the Group's total revenues came from non-Domestic customers.